 Another point to consider is the images that your email contains.
 Every image should be fully visible on the mobile screen, without the need for users to select it or perform other actions to enlarge the image.
 You should consider not only the size but also the shape and alignment of your images to make sure they are readable on devices with smaller screens.

 In these cases, it is preferable to select square images as they are usually rendered without problems on mobile devices.
 If you use any platform of email marketing service such as MailChimp, review the options available to change the dimensions of the images and how they usually handle the responsive design in sending mail.

 Increase the spacing between the elements and also between each line of your text blocks.
 This is a detail that can make a big difference for your mobile users because it facilitates the rapid reading and general readability of your texts.

 Evaluate and carefully use the spaces to create a more accessible and readable message.
 The goal is to make the message simple to scan and understand at first sight.
 White space not only helps you create a more readable body of the text but also highlights certain important areas such as call-to-action buttons.

 This same advice can be applied in the subject line, where it is essential to capture the attention of your readers through short and impressive words.
-Choose your words carefully, review dictionaries of synonyms and antonyms so that you can write simple, brief and powerful messages.
+Choose your words carefully, and review dictionaries of synonyms and antonyms so that you can write simple, brief, and powerful messages.

-Although none of these tips ensures that your users will open, read and click on the buttons contained in the email but it does improve the chances of them taking any or all of the actions described, particularly if they do so from their mobile devices.
+Although none of these tips ensures that your users will open, read and click on the buttons contained in the email, it does improve the chances of them taking any or all of the actions described, particularly if they do so from their mobile devices.

 The best solution to design emails that users are willing to open and read on mobile devices is through various tests.
 Your target audience has certain characteristics and peculiarities that you can surely use in your favor when designing emails for your marketing campaign.
-You can meet with app development companies for apps to help deliver great emails.
+You can meet with a mobile app development agency for apps to help deliver great emails, including email marketing service.